-- The governance of research (involving appropriate procedures for the approval of research projects
+- The governance of research (involving appropriate ethical procedures for the approval of research projects)

-- The provision of research training for staff and students engaged in data collection for the purposes of research
+- The provision of research training for staff and students engaged in research

 Within a framework of good governance and appropriate training, responsibility for the conduct of ethical research must ultimately lie with the researchers themselves.